robaho/seashore/README.md

 download the latest DMGs from https://github.com/robaho/seashore/releases

 **The current version requires 10.7+.
-If you are on an earlier OSX version, I suggest downloading the 0.6.6 binaries from seashore.sourceforge.net.**
+If you are on an earlier OSX version, I suggest downloading the 0.6.6 binaries from seashore.sourceforge.net.
+Most likely you need to download the "hfs" version in order to open on an older Mac.**

 Seashore was originally located at https://sourceforge.net/p/seashore